 After working with clients on these issues for many years, I have come to the conclusion that a person can heal their relationship with food - over time.
 There is no quick fix.
 Healing takes time and is not linear.
 The only way "out" is "in."
 It takes courage to take a deep dive into early emotional woundings and old belief systems, which no longer serve you.
 Working with me is a gentle and safe way of exploring old behavior patterns and removing obstacles so you can be free of emotional stress eating!

-Find out more about my mindful approach to weight loss and emotional eating.
+Learn more about my mindful approach to emotional eating and weight management.